DS4PS/data-driven-management-textbook/_posts/2019-01-18-ch1-promise-of-big-data.md

 ## References

-1. Pentland, A. (2015). *Social Physics: How social networks can make us smarter.* Penguin.
-CH1
+1. Pentland, A. (2015). *Social Physics: How social networks can make us smarter.* Penguin. **CH1 From Ideas to Action**
-2. Meier, P. (2015). *Digital humanitarians: how big data is changing the face of humanitarian response.* Routledge.
-CH1
+2. Meier, P. (2015). *Digital humanitarians: how big data is changing the face of humanitarian response.* Routledge. **CH1 Rise of Digital Humanitarianism**
 3. The Age of Big Data: New York Times  [ LINK ](https://www.nytimes.com/2012/02/12/sunday-review/big-datas-impact-in-the-world.html)